Chain-of-Memory: Lightweight Memory Construction with Dynamic Evolution for LLM Agents: Experiments

 \subsection{Ablation Study}

-To rigorously assess the contribution of each component, Figure~\ref{fig:ablation} details our ablation study on Dynamic Memory Chain Evolution (DMCE) and Adaptive Path Truncation (APT).
+\paragraph{Effect of framework components.} To rigorously assess the contribution of each component, Figure~\ref{fig:ablation} details our ablation study on Dynamic Memory Chain Evolution (DMCE) and Adaptive Path Truncation (APT).
 First, removing the entire framework causes accuracy on GPT-4o-mini to plummet to 55.80\%, accompanied by a massive $13\times$ surge in token consumption (112.66 vs. 8.24).
 This confirms that our architecture is foundational for maintaining long-context coherence while minimizing redundancy.
 Second, excluding DMCE leads to a significant degradation, with accuracy falling to 59.00\%.
 Although the \textit{w/o DMCE} variant yields marginally lower latency on Qwen3-32B, it suffers a severe drop in answer quality, proving that Chain Evolution is critical for sustaining information density without imposing heavy overhead.
 Finally, omitting the APT stage results in suboptimal accuracy (72.75\%) and increased computational costs.
-This outcome underscores the necessity of Path Truncation in filtering out irrelevant noise, thereby achieving a superior balance between efficiency and precision.
+This outcome underscores the necessity of Path Truncation in filtering out irrelevant noise and balancing efficiency with precision.

+\paragraph{Effect of the gating formulation.} We further analyze the state-aware gating score by replacing the multiplicative formulation with three alternatives: using only global relevance, using only contextual consistency, and using a weighted average of the two scores.
+As shown in Table~\ref{tab:gating_ablation}, the multiplicative formulation performs best on both datasets.
+This supports our design choice of treating query relevance and contextual consistency as a soft conjunction: a useful successor should be relevant to the original query while also coherent with the evolving reasoning chain.